rust-lang/book/src/appendix-07-nightly-rust.md

 aspect of having releases scheduled every six weeks is that the next train is coming soon.
 If a feature happens to miss a particular release, there’s no need to worry: another one is happening in a short time!
-This helps reduce pressure to sneak possibly unpolished features in close to the release deadline.
+This helps reduce pressure to sneak possibly unpolished features close to the release deadline.

 Thanks to this process, you can always check out the next build of Rust and verify for yourself that it’s easy to upgrade to: if a beta release doesn’t